armory/docs/content/en/cd-as-a-service/tutorials/_index.md

 title: Tutorials
 linktitle: Tutorials
 description: >
-  Armory Continuous Deployments-as-a-Service tutorials show you a series of steps, or tasks, to achieve a goal.
+  Armory Continuous Deployment-as-a-Service tutorials show you a series of steps, or tasks, to achieve a goal.
 exclude_search: true
 weight: 40
 ---